WHEARobotics/FRC2024/DEVELOPERS_START_HERE.md

+# FRC Game Tools

+FIRST Robotics Competition has a set of tools:
+1. driver station software
+2. tools to configure the hardware, and
+3. software libraries to use with your chosen programming language.

+The first two items come in the "game tools" installation, and the third comes in a language-specific installation.
+Not every computer **needs** to have the game tools, but practically speaking it will be more convenient if most or all computers have the driver station software, so that we aren't searching/borrowing the driver station just to run a test.

+To install the FRC game tools, follow the directions at https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/frc-game-tools.html.

+You will see links on that page to the Python Installation Guide.
+Read it for information, but **don't execute** the steps.
+Rather, use the modified steps that we have documented below.

 # Developer Configuration

 Sharkbots uses Python for programming.
 Because Python has a very large community and because it's very easy to add new libraries to a python environment, it's very easy for developers to end up with a lot of complex dependencies that end up causing trouble on the actual RoboRio or outboard processor.
 To (help) fight that, please use the **conda** package manager to create a "virtual environment."
 Everyone will share the same libraries and be able to to recreate the virtual environment quickly.